EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Data

 \paragraph{Context-level Filtering} Since our datasets are primarily from social media platforms, some contexts correspond to a considerable number of responses (e.g., Weibo posts and their comments).
 These responses are very similar in format and can severely harm the performance of language models~\cite{lee2021deduplicating}.
 Therefore, we set a max response number for each context during filtering.

-\paragraph{Rule-based Filtering} We strengthen the rule-based filtering procedure in \citet{eva}.
-For example, we transform traditional Chinese characters into simplified ones, remove unreasonable multiple successive punctuation marks, and simplify the word blacklist to avoid over sensitiveness to some common polysemy.
+\paragraph{Rule-based Filtering} We strengthen the rule-based filtering procedure in Zhou et al.~\cite{eva}.
+For example, we transform traditional Chinese characters into simplified ones and remove unreasonable multiple successive punctuation marks.
+Details of the rules we use can be found in Appendix \ref{app:rules}.

-\paragraph{Classified-based Filtering} For each dialogue in the corpus, we compute the relevance and fluency scores defined above and filter out those samples whose score is lower than a threshold.
+\paragraph{Classifier-based Filtering} For each dialogue in the corpus, we compute the scores defined in Section \ref{sec: dqm} and filter out those samples whose scores are lower than a threshold.
 The overall score of a session is defined as $S = \alpha S_1 + \beta S_2 + \gamma S_3$.
 In practice, we empirically choose different thresholds for different data sources to fit their data distributions and make the final dataset balanced.